Mamanuca Islands: Activities

 Port Denarau is the gateway to the Mamanuca and Yasawa islands.
 One may take day trips from Denarau to the Mamanuca Islands or find a resort to stay overnight.
 The resorts located in the Mamanucas run the gamut from high-end luxury accommodations to less expensive options targeted towards backpackers and budget-conscious travelers.

 Activities in the Mamanucas include sailing, swimming, snorkelling, kayaking, semi-submersible coral viewing, diving, swimming with reef sharks, windsurfing, hiking, visiting villages, mini golf and discovering secluded beaches.

 Survivor

 The American edition of Survivor has used the islands as the location for filming, beginning with its 33rd season (Survivor: Millennials vs. Gen X) in April 2016.
 Typically, two seasons of the show will be filmed back to back between March and June of a given year, with the first season airing in the fall of that year, and the second airing in the spring of the following year.
 This marks the longest consecutive period that Survivor has filmed in one location.
+(The show had previously filmed its fourteenth season, Survivor: Fiji, in the Macuata Province.)

 Before the airing of the 35th season (Survivor: Heroes vs. Healers vs. Hustlers), host Jeff Probst said in an interview with Entertainment Weekly that the Mamanuca Islands is the optimal location for the show and he would like to stay there permanently.

 The following seasons have filmed in the Mamanuca Islands: